AS OF JUNE 2020 PLEASE GO TO MY NEW WEBPAGE UNDER MY NAME LINDSEY STEWART

 -Placer County Adult System of Care with both senior citizens and individuals coping with mental illness such as schizophrenia and bipolar disorder.

 I hold a bachelor’s degree in Psychology and a master’s degree in Counseling.
 I am a licensed marriage & family therapist (MFC#43983) and I also hold a second license as a licensed professional clinical counselor (LPCC#175) and I regularly take quality continuing education classes and consult with colleagues as a way of maintaining a high quality of care for my clients.
 I have worked in this field since 2000 in both Sacramento and Placer counties.
 Because of this I have unique insight and information about our community’s mental health and court systems that can be helpful during times of transition and difficulty.
 I have experience supporting people going through difficult interactions with the court system including testifying against a crime perpetrator.
+I have completed coursework as a Mental Health Integrative Medicine Provider which allows me to support my clients in making informed choices about nutrition, exercise, supplements and other holistic/complimentary lifestyle choices.

 My theoretical orientation is firmly rooted in the belief that our bodies and minds are strongly connected and to improve emotional well being, especially in relation to trauma and other intense life events, we must work with the neurobiology of a person’s nervous system and go deeper than traditional talk therapy.